 top/right: Gerry and Seamus Garrity from Assemblymember Laura Friedman’s office talk about Park issues

-center/left: CD-4 councilmember Nithya Raman shares remarks
+center/left: CD-4 councilmember Nithya Raman shares remarks on the 125th Celebration

 center: one of the four footed visitors gives a big smile to the camera

 center/right: Chief Ranger Joe Losorelli talks with Gerry Hans

 bottom/left: Tongva Cultural educator Craig Torres extends remarks and a blessing to open the festivities